 Progressing to a Complaint

 Should the provider fail to be effective at resolving your problem then most reputable ISPs will also offer an internal complaints procedure (search their website as you may find a relevant policy).
 Customers should ask their provider about this as an official complaint is often treated differently from a request for support.
-It can also help if, when writing a letter or email, you state ‘OFFICIAL COMPLAINT’ somewhere in the subject and make sure to send any post via a tracked/recorded method (keep the receipt as evidence).
+It can also help if, when writing a letter or email, you state OFFICIAL COMPLAINT somewhere in the subject and make sure to send any posted letters via a tracked/recorded method (keep the receipt as evidence).

-It is also helpful to write and sign letters of complaint to your ISP in the post or via FAX as this is typically better evidence and more official than merely shooting off a quick message or making a phone call.
+It is also helpful to write and send letters of complaint to your ISP in the post, as well as via email, as this is typically better evidence and more official than merely shooting off a quick message or making a phone call.
 Furthermore it's always worth asking to speak with a manager, although this doesn't always work.

-Many of the markets more reputable ISPs are also members of the ISPA (MEMBER LIST), which is an Internet trade association that represents the interests of UK ISPs.
+Many of the markets more reputable ISPs are also members of the ISPA (MEMBER LIST), which is an Internet trade association that represents the interests of Internet providers in the United Kingdom.
 The group also runs its own ISPA Code of Practice that all members must abide by and is designed as a commitment to good business practice.

 If your providers support and or complaint procedures (no.1) have failed to resolve the problem within 10 working days of the original case being opened then you can also submit your dispute directly to the ISPA via an online form.
-This is highly recommended as it will put added pressure on the ISP to resolve the problem or risk their status with the ISPA.
+This is highly recommended as it will put added pressure on the ISP to resolve the problem or risk their status within the organisation.

 Online ISPA Complaints Form